Maikel Garcia Preview, Player Props: Royals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.56 team ERA ranks 21st across all MLB pitching staffs.
+- The Pirates have a 4.55 team ERA that ranks 21st among all league pitching staffs.

-- The Pirates allow the seventh-fewest home runs in baseball (142 total, 1.1 per game).
+- The Pirates allow the fifth-fewest home runs in baseball (142 total, 1.1 per game).

-- Selby (1-0) makes the start for the Pirates, his second of the season.
+- Jackson (0-1) takes the mound for the Pirates to make his third start this season.

-- His last appearance came on Saturday against the Chicago Cubs, when the right-hander went two scoreless innings without giving up a hit.
+- In his last appearance -- in relief on Thursday -- the right-hander tossed six innings against the Chicago Cubs, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.